 Aloe gel is made up of over 99.5% water.
 Aside from water there are also over 75 different compounds, including polysaccharides (a specific kind of carbohydrate), vitamins, minerals, enzymes, and other phytochemicals.2

 Because there are so many compounds in Aloe gel, its healing effects may be explained by the effect of all of Aloe’s components combined together, and not necessarily from just one compound in the plant.2,4

 Studies on Aloe and Acne – Inconclusive

-Three studies have tested Aloe as a treatment for acne.
-Two of these studies attempted to treat acne with topical Aloe, while the third tested whether drinking Aloe juice might improve acne.
+Four studies have tested Aloe as a treatment for acne.
+Three of these studies attempted to treat acne with topical Aloe, while the fourth tested whether drinking Aloe juice might improve acne.

 Unfortunately, the results are inconclusive on the question of whether Aloe can benefit people with acne.
 Let’s take a quick look:

 - Study 1 and 2 (Topical Aloe): These studies compared the efficacy of a topical treatment containing Aloe to an antibiotic gel.
 In both studies, the researchers found the topical Aloe treatment more effective at reducing acne than the topical antibiotic.
 However, in both studies, the topical Aloe product contained several other herbal remedies besides Aloe.
 In other words, we cannot be sure that Aloe itself is the reason why the patients experienced improvement in their acne.5,6